havietduc91/vieted-api/readme.md

 - [Install Sql serve on Linux](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-linux-2017).

+You should install DBeaver to control SQL via UI

 ## Install Laravel

 Note that you have to install laravel version 5.5 to work with PHP 7.0 to make app more stable